-Based on the above analysis, there is a shift in municipal tax burden, primarily to the residential and farm tax classes from all other classes.
+Based on the above analysis, there is a shift in municipal tax burden, primarily to the residential tax classes from the industrial tax classes.
 These calculated shifts, as shown above, assume no increase in the tax levy.
-Any subsequent increase to the 2019 tax levy, through review of the annual operating budget, or changes to current tax policy will have further impacts on the tax burden by class.
+Any subsequent increase to the 2020 tax levy, through review of the annual operating budget, or changes to current tax policy will have further impacts on the tax burden by class.

-The shift in overall tax burden to the farm class is a result of reassessment.
+The minor shift in overall tax burden to the farm class is a result of reassessment.
 A similar impact occurred as a result of the previous reassessment.
-Although the farm tax class assessed values have increased by approximately 11% for 2019 taxation, the fact that this class pays only 25% of the residential tax rate has mitigated some of the dollar impact of the shift in overall tax burden.
+Although the farm tax class assessed values have increased by approximately 10% for 2020 taxation, the fact that this class pays only 25% of the residential tax rate has mitigated some of the dollar impact of the shift in overall tax burden.

-There are tax policy tools available to municipalities to mitigate tax shifts as a result of re-assessment (i.e. optional tax classes, revenue neutral tax ratios, etc.); however, these require a comprehensive analysis of the impacts and may require approval by the Province.
-Using existing County tax policies/principles (i.e. 2018 tax levy requirements, tax ratios, notional municipal tax rates), a comparison of the impacts on taxation, from 2013 to 2019, on the average assessed farm property, excluding education taxes, is as follows:
+There are tax policy tools available to municipalities to mitigate tax shifts as a result of reassessment (i.e. optional tax classes, revenue neutral tax ratios, etc.); however, these require a comprehensive analysis of the impacts and may require approval by the Province.
+Using existing County tax policies/principles (i.e. 2019 tax levy requirements, tax ratios, notional municipal tax rates), a comparison of the impacts on taxation, from 2015 to 2020, on the average assessed farm property, excluding education taxes, is as follows: